ettomatic/ashikawa-core/README.md

 [![Dependency Status](https://gemnasium.com/triAGENS/ashikawa-core.png)](https://gemnasium.com/triAGENS/ashikawa-core)
 [![Code Climate](https://codeclimate.com/github/triAGENS/ashikawa-core.png)](https://codeclimate.com/github/triAGENS/ashikawa-core)

 Ashikawa Core is a Wrapper around the ArangoDB Rest API.
 It provides low level access and will be used in different ArangoDB ODMs and other projects related to the database.
-It is always working with the stable version of ArangoDB, this is currently version **1.1.2**.
+It is always working with the stable version of ArangoDB, this is currently version **1.2**.
+If you want to access an ArangoDB instance running version **1.1.2** refer to version [0.6](https://github.com/triAGENS/ashikawa-core/tree/0.6.0) of this gem (or just update ;) ).

 All tests run on Travis CI for the following versions of Ruby: